 Cairo is the largest city in Egypt and the country's capital.
 It is located close to the Nile Delta.
 With a history dating back to CE 969, Cairo blends old-world and new-world Egypt.
 It is often referred to as Masr by Egyptians, which is the Egyptian Arabic pronunciation of Egypt, as well as al-Qahirah ("the Vanquisher"), Kayro or Umm al-Dunya ("the mother of the world").
 The city's population in 2016 was estimated to be as high as 12 million.

-Cairo has an estimated 2016 population as high as 12 million, with a metropolitan population of 20.5 million, which makes it the largest city in Africa and the middle East, and the 17th largest metropolitan area in the world.
+Cairo has an estimated 2016 population as high as 12 million, with a metropolitan population of 20.5 million, which makes it the largest city in Africa and the Middle East, and the 17th largest metro area in the world.

 Cairo is a primate city, as the second largest city of Alexandria is only 30% of Cairo's size.

 Cairo is a very homogeneous city with very few minority communities.
 Those that do exist are very small and are not concentrated in specific neighborhoods.
 The few ethnic minorities include Nubians and northern Sudanese, along with refugees from other parts of Africa.
-Foreigners from the United States, the United Kingdom and several Arab countries have larger populations.
+There are more foreigners from the United States, the United Kingdom, and several Arab countries.

 Cairo has a literacy rate of 70.8% for individuals 15 and older.
 While its infant mortality rate of 42.2 deaths per 1,000 live births is still very high, it is much lower than the 240 deaths per 1,000 live births seen in 1961.